makersacademy/airport_challenge/README.md

 To ensure safety
 I want to prevent takeoff when weather is stormy

+- stormy? method created for Airport class to set weather conditions using rand
+- Test written and take_off method set to fail if weather stormy

 As an air traffic controller
 To ensure safety
 I want to prevent landing when weather is stormy

+- Test written and land method set to fail if weather stormy

 As an air traffic controller
 To ensure safety